Sales Presentation Tips

 Take the test.
 Test your sales presentation and see how effective it is.
 Measure how customer focused it is and how you could change it to help you close more sales and earn more money.
 Open the sales presentation training test and make some profitable changes.

-What to present and in which order
+in which order

 Sales presentation tips on how to structure your presentation